How to Survive Driving in Ireland (and Actually Enjoy It!)

 Which is, conveniently, our first stop in the city.

-Since a car is the last thing you need in Dublin, we arrange for our rental car company to retrieve the car from the Hilton’s parking garage tomorrow morning (at no extra charge).
+Since a car is the last thing you need in Dublin’s city center, we arranged for our rental car company to retrieve the car from the Hilton’s parking garage tomorrow morning.
+There was no extra charge for this service and it sure beats returning the car at the Dublin Airport.

 This leaves us free to wander on foot in search of a cold pint and live music.